Spectral analysis of spin noise in an optically spin-polarized stochastic Bloch equation driven by noisy magnetic fields

-\begin{section}{Theory} We consider a situation where $\vec{B} = B \mathbf{\hat z} + ^{\text{T}}$ where $\delta B_\alpha(t)$ are mean-zero noise terms with an approximately white power spectrum.
-We assume a diagonal relaxation matrix with $\Gamma_2'$, $\Gamma_2'$, and $\Gamma_1'$ as its three consecutive diagonal entries, where $\Gamma_2'$ and $\Gamma_1'$ are the transversal and longitudinal spin relaxation rates (without the contributions of optical pumping), respectively.
-We moreover assume $\vec{s}=\mathbf{\hat{z}}$, i.e. a $\sigma^{+}$ pumping beam.
+We consider a situation in which $\vec{\mathbf{B}} = B \mathbf{\hat z} + ^{\text{T}}$, where $\delta B_\alpha(t)$ are mean-zero noise terms with an approximately white power spectrum.
+We note that the average spin $\vec{\mathbf S}$ of the collection experiences a spatially homogeneous magnetic field fluctuation as we are implicitly assuming the size of the atomic vapor cell is much smaller than the spatial scale of the B-field fluctuations, in contrast to the inhomogeneous fluctuations which lead to additional spin relaxations \cite{CRO1988}.
+We assume a diagonal relaxation matrix with $\Gamma_2'$, $\Gamma_2'$, and $\Gamma_1'$ as its three consecutive diagonal entries, where $\Gamma_2'$ and $\Gamma_1'$ are the transversal and longitudinal spin relaxation rates excluding the contributions of optical pumping.
+Note that the relaxation matrix is transversally ($x$, $y$) isotropic, although it is not fully isotropic as $\Gamma_1'$ may differ from $\Gamma_2'$ \cite{BNI1946}.
+We moreover assume $\vec{\mathbf{s}}=\mathbf{\hat{z}}$, i.e., a $\sigma^{+}$ pumping beam.
 In this case, the Bloch equation can be written in the following matrix form.

 From now on, we denote $\Gamma_1'+R$ and $\Gamma_2'+R$ as $\Gamma_1$ and $\Gamma_2$, respectively.
-We assume $\Gamma_1$ and $\Gamma_2$ to be positive.
-Denoting the right-hand side of Eq. \eqref{eq:blochmatrixform} as $(\mathbf{A_1}+\mathbf{A_2} (t)) \vec{S} + \vec{c}$, and by defining a coordinate change as $\mathbf{\widetilde {S} }(t) \coloneqq \text{exp} \left( -t \right) $, the equation is transformed into the following homogeneous form.
+We assume $\gamma B \neq 0$ and $\Gamma_1$, $\Gamma_2$ to be positive.
+Denoting the right-hand side of Eq.~\eqref{eq:blochmatrixform} as $(\mathbf{A_1}+\mathbf{A_2} (t)) \vec{\mathbf{S}} + \vec{\mathbf{c}}$, and by defining a coordinate change as $\mathbf{\widetilde {S} }(t) \coloneqq \text{exp} \left( -t \right) $, the equation is transformed into the following homogeneous form.